nao1215/sqly/doc/pages/markdown/sqly_helper_command.md

 [Note]
   Output will be in the format specified in .mode. table mode is not available in .dump.
 If mode is table, .dump output CSV file.
+  ACH/Fedwire tables can be dumped to csv/tsv/xlsx, but not back to .ach/.fed format.
 ```

 ### exit command